mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/3.2.0-7.9.3/configuration/index.md

 Many Kibana options are exposed via the package configuration in `config.json`, but there may be times when you need to add something custom to the `kibana.yml` file.
 For instance, if you have written a custom plugin that requires special configuration, you must specify this block of YAML for the {{ model.techName }} service to use.

 Add your custom YAML when installing or updating the {{ model.techName }} service.
 In the DC/OS UI, click **Configure**.
-In the left navigation bar, click `kibana` and find the field for specifying custom kibana YAML.
+In the left navigation bar, click `kibana` and find the field for specifying custom Kibana YAML.
 You must base64 encode your block of YAML and enter this string into the field.

 You can do this base64 encoding as part of your automated workflow, or you can do it manually with an [online converter](https://www.base64encode.org).